itseez3d/metaperson/docs/lipsync/oculus_unity.md

 ---
+title: "Oculus Lipsync in Unity with MetaPerson Avatars"
 sidebar_label: 'Oculus Lipsync Unity'
 description: "Add realistic lip-sync to MetaPerson avatars in Unity using Oculus Lipsync — a step-by-step integration guide with a video walkthrough for your project."
 slug: /oculus_unity